 - Negatively impacts children’s neural development

-Artificial coloring is Added To Most Toothpastes
+Artificial coloring is Added To Most Toothpaste

 The downside to using artificial toothpaste colors… studies have linked the chemicals that make artificial coloring to hyperactivity and ADHD in children.
 In a study published in 2012 by Neurotherapeutics, researchers found that artificial food colors may have a negative effect on children, even if they haven’t been diagnosed with ADHD.
 As a mom, this really does bother me.
 Children have a difficult enough time with focus and concentration, and I really don't feel the need to expose my kids to chemicals that are known for disrupting how their minds develop.

-Abrasive ingredients are Added To Most Toothpastes
+Abrasive ingredients are Added To Most Toothpaste

 Abrasive ingredients are added into toothpaste with the intent that they will “scrub” biofilm from the teeth, giving your teeth a cleaner, smoother texture.

 The problem with this… toothpaste only needs very mild abrasive additives to be effective.
-Some of the abrasives used include hydrated silica, which are way too rough for our teeth.
+Some of the abrasives used include hydrated silica, which is way too rough for our teeth.
 These ingredients are known to strip away the enamel and dentin, creating sensitivity and leading to gum recession.

-Parabens is Added To Most Toothpastes
+Parabens are Added To Most Toothpaste

 The FDA is still “reviewing and evaluating” published studies on the safety of parabens.
-I add quotations because they’ve mentioned “reviewing and evaluating” them since 2016, without much rush or incentive to complete the process and make a decision.
-Parabens are known to disrupt hormones, and are used in most cosmetic products, pharmaceuticals, and many prepackaged grocery items.
+I add quotations because they've mentioned “reviewing and evaluating” them since 2016, without much rush or incentive to complete the process and make a decision.
+Parabens are known to disrupt hormones and are used in most cosmetic products, pharmaceuticals, and many prepackaged grocery items.

-Even if the levels in these individual products are considered “safe,” the accumulation in our bodies is known cause problems, including a possible increase in the risk of breast cancer.
+Even if the levels in these individual products are considered “safe,” the accumulation in our bodies is known to cause problems, including a possible increase in the risk of breast cancer.

-Propylene Glycol is Added To Most Toothpastes
+Propylene Glycol is Added To Most Toothpaste

 Propylene glycol is a synthetic chemical used as a surfactant.
-A surfactant is substance like a detergent that, when added to a liquid, reduces its surface tension, which increases its spreading and wetting properties
+A surfactant is a substance like a detergent that, when added to a liquid, reduces its surface tension, which increases its spreading and wetting properties

-Although the FDA classifies propylene glycol as GRAS (generally recognized as safe), this compound is known to irritate skin, eyes, lungs, and mucous membranes.
-This is also a main ingredient in antifreeze, detergent solvents, and paint.
+Although the FDA classifies propylene glycol as GRAS (generally recognized as safe), this compound is known to irritate your skin, eyes, lungs, and mucous membranes.
+This is also the main ingredient in antifreeze, detergent solvents, and paint.
 In a 2013 study, the summary authors recommended that intake of propylene glycol (and artificial colors, incidentally) be limited, especially in children.
-This tells me that we shouldn’t ingest it, use it in our bodies, or use it on our bodies – fully realizing what you put on your body or in your mouth will end up absorbing into your body.
+This tells me that we shouldn't ingest it, use it in our bodies, or use it on our bodies – fully realizing what you put on your body or in your mouth will end up absorbing into your body.

 Saccharin is an artificial sweetener, also called Ortho-sulfobenzoic Acid Imide.
 It is an organic compound used as an artificial sweetening agent with no nutritional value.
 Saccharin has approximately 200-700 times the sweetening power of granulated sugar.
 This is added to your toothpaste to trick your tastebuds into enjoying it.

 Saccharin is a known carcinogen in rat studies, having caused bladder cancer during testing trials.
-The U.S. Food and Drug Administration (FDA) pushed for a ban on saccharin use in the US based on the Delaney Clause of the Federal Food, Drug, and Cosmetic Act of 1958, which prohibits the addition to human food of any substances that induce cancer in humans or animals.
-However following strong opposition to the ban, the US Congress intervened, allowing saccharin to remain legal to use.
+The U.S. Food and Drug Administration (FDA) pushed for a ban on saccharin use in the US, based on the Delaney Clause of the Federal Food, Drug, and Cosmetic Act of 1958, which prohibits the addition to human food of any substances that induce cancer in humans or animals.
+However, following strong opposition to the ban, the US Congress intervened, allowing saccharin to remain legal to use.

 Saccharin may also cause coughing, nausea, vomiting, headaches, skin problems, and diarrhea.

-Carrageenan is Added To Most Toothpastes
+Carrageenan is Added To Most Toothpaste

 Carrageenan in toothpaste should be avoided.
-Carrageenan is a food additive extracted from red seaweed (also called Irish moss), and is used as a thickener.
+Carrageenan is a food additive extracted from red seaweed (also called Irish moss) and is used as a thickener.

 Why it’s harmful: In some animal studies, carrageenan has been known to cause intestinal issues, including inflammation and colon ulcerations.
-Many people have reported intestinal distress that was resolved with avoiding products containing carrageenan.
+Many people have reported intestinal distress that was resolved by avoiding products containing carrageenan.

 Additionally, the degraded form is a known carcinogen.
 During processing, the undegraded (food grade) form may be easily contaminated by the degraded form.

-Aspartame is Added To Most Toothpastes
+Aspartame is Added To Most Toothpaste

 Aspartame is an addictive artificial sweetener, used as a flavoring agent.

-When aspartame is ingested, one of the chemicals within the compound is broken down into methanol, an alcohol, which our bodies are unable to properly digest.
+When aspartame is ingested, one of the chemicals within the compound is broken down into methanol alcohol, which our bodies are unable to properly digest.
 Your body may convert it into formaldehyde, which also bioaccumulates.
 As this builds up in your body, it may cause headaches, dizziness, weakness, memory loss, and gastrointestinal distress.

 A 2014 study also determined that aspartame is a possible carcinogen.

-Diethanolamine (DEA) is Added To Most Toothpastes
+Diethanolamine (DEA) is Added To Most Toothpaste

 DEA is a known hormone disruptor, and the EWG ranks it at a full 10 on its hazard scale.
 DEA is also known to react with other substances to become a carcinogen, in addition to causing organ-system toxicity.